delalama/VueFront/README.md

 Usage
 ---
-All this libraries have been installed via npm and imported and used on main.js
+All this libraries have been installed via npm and imported on main.js

 ![Alt Text](https://github.com/delalama/VueFront/blob/master/myweb/5.png)